The Frizzled Leek

 The original recipe used red wine in the broth, so I replaced it with coconut milk.
 This substitution gave the stew a nice creamy mouthfeel.
 Feta cheese, fresh thyme, and lemon make this stew so delicious.

-If you are a salmon lover like me, check out my salmon baked in foil.
-Curious what a food blogger keeps in his pantry?
+For more salmon suggestions check out my salmon baked in foil, Horseradish Crusted Salmon, and Air Fryer Salmon Teriyaki.
+Curious about what a food blogger keeps in his pantry?
 Check out my healthy pantry essentials.

 Jump to: